social-native/elastic-composer/README.md

 manager.runStartQuery();
 ```

-### Run a custom elastic search query using the current filters
+### Run a custom elasticsearch query using the current filters

 If you wanted to bulk export a subset of the filtered results without having to paginate programmatically, you could request the results for a much larger page size this way over a reduced field list: